This webpage sets out when and how we use your personal information that you or others provide to us.

-You have various rights under the data protection laws, which you can exercise by contacting us.
-The easiest way to do this is to contact Kenneth J. Polk, Esq., by mail at 1155 Sixteenth Street, NW Washington, DC 20036, by email at firstname.lastname@example.org, or telephone at 1-800-227-5558 (US), Ext.
-6003 or for CAS customers contact email@example.com.
+Depending on your location, you may have various rights under the data protection laws, which you can exercise by contacting the ACS Legal Department, by mail at 1155 Sixteenth Street, NW Washington, DC 20036 or by email at email@example.com.

 If you exercise your right under data protection laws, your request may be subject to a fee, if we are permitted to charge a fee.
 We will let you know at the time you make your request whether there is a fee to pay.

 You may be entitled to receive confirmation as to whether your personal information is being processed by us, as well as various other information relating to our use of your personal information.

 You may also have the right to access your personal information which we are handling.

 You may have the right to require us to rectify any inaccurate personal information we hold about you.
 You also have the right to have incomplete personal information we hold about you completed, by providing a supplementary statement to us.

 Right to restriction

 You may be able to restrict our processing of your personal information where: